 Purchasers may and can access and edit their personal data, request explanation and removal of mistakes as well as exercise other rights pertaining thereto.

-In order to prevent criminality and minimise the damage, GD reserves the right to reject an order placed by the Purchaser from a blocked IP address listed on a blacklist.
-Purchasers encountering problems with placing their order may contact GD by completing and submitting the contact form or contacting the call centre.
+In order to prevent criminality and minimise the damage, GDM reserves the right to reject an order placed by the Purchaser from a blocked IP address listed on a blacklist.
+Purchasers encountering problems with placing their order may contact GDM by completing and submitting the contact form or contacting the call centre.

 VI.
 Business Hours

-Orders placed in the GD e-shop are accepted 24 hours a day, seven days a week.
+Orders placed in the GDM e-shop are accepted 24 hours a day, seven days a week.

-In the event of an information systems failure or force majeure, GD assumes no liability for non-observance of the stipulated business hours.
+In the event of an information systems failure or force majeure, GDM assumes no liability for non-observance of the stipulated business hours.

 The prices are contract prices.
 Prices quoted online in the e-shop are always up to date and valid.
 Prices quoted for individual products are final, that is, incl.
 VAT and other taxes and fees (if any) payable by the consumer for a product in question (excl. shipping fees, collection fees and cost of distance communication shown in the shopping cart in the amount depending on the option selected by the Purchaser).

 Special promotion prices are valid either until stocks are exhausted (with displayed information as to the number of items in question offered for the special promotion price) or for a limited period.